 Henry Ernest Atkins was a son of clergyman Edward Atkins (born 1836/37, Leicester) and Jane Atkins (born 1836/37, Manchester) who had at least the following six children:

-In 1871 the Rev. Edward Atkins was a science teacher, and his wife Jane was a schoolmistress.
+In 1871 the Rev. Edward Atkins was a science teacher and at some stage became vicar of St. Nicholas, Leicester, and his wife Jane was a schoolmistress.
 They were living at 57 King Richard Road, Leicester, with Elizabeth and Margaret, both scholars, baby George, and a servant.
 Edward was perhaps away at school somewhere.

 Spencers' Illustrated Leicester Almanac, 1880, listed Rev. E. Atkins more specifically as one of the masters at Wyggeston Hospital School for Boys, where Henry was later to be a pupil, and later still to be a master for a while.